 - Faster burst: Shoots at higher frequency (4 vs 3 flaps/sec) to capture the decisive moment.

 - More affordable: Was introduced into a lower priced category (44 percent cheaper at launch).

 - More modern: Reflects 2 years and 5 months of technical progress since the E-510 launch.

 - Longer lasting: Gets more shots (750 versus 500) out of a single battery charge.

 - More heavily discounted: Has been around for much longer (launched in March 2007).

-If the number of relative strengths (bullet points above) is taken as a guide, the E-600 is the clear winner of the match-up (6 : 2 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the E-600 is the clear winner of the match-up (8 : 2 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.